Scroll Down for Application & Apply by March 1st! Info Sessions on 2/6 & 2/12 in room 60 right after school

 Where will my college classes be held?

-Your college classes may be held at either of the Ohlone classes: the main Fremont campus or the Newark classes.
+For Ohlone courses, college classes may be held at either of the Ohlone college campuses: the main Fremont campus or the Newark classes.
 Please make sure you check the schedule carefully when you are picking classes.
 You need to make sure you have time to attend your Logan classes until noon and can then commute to the appropriate Ohlone campus.
 You will need to leave extra time to park and walk to your class.
+If you choose to enroll at Chabot, there is one campus in Hayward.

 How does attendance work for college classes?
 Is attendance required?